Free-Pascal-meets-SDL-Website/kiss_sdl4fp/README.md

 * lightweight
 * easy to use, fast to grasp
 * highly flexible and extendable
+* adapt appearance and functionality to your need
 * perfectly suitable for most SDL2 applications
 * permissive software license (MIT)

+### Widgets

+* window
+* label
+* button
+* selectbutton
+* vertical scrollbar
+* horizontal scrollbar
+* progressbar
+* entry box
+* text box
+* combo box

-An extensive description and screenshots are found here: https://github.com/actsl/kiss_sdl.
+A detailed description and screenshots are found here: https://github.com/actsl/kiss_sdl.

+### Philosophy, Design and Workflow

-Some key quotes from this source by Tarvo:
+Some key quotes from this source by Tarvo (creator of kiss_sdl):

 *This toolkit was made as simple as possible, to solve the problem of an immense complexity of many existing toolkits, which makes it impossible for many people